onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Orchestration Templates Overview.rst

 .. req::
     :id: R-20547
     :target: VNF
-    :keyword: MUST NOT
+    :keyword: SHOULD NOT
     :validation_mode: static

-    When an ONAP Volume Module Output Parameter is declared as an input parameter in a base or an incremental module Heat Orchestration Template, parameter constraints **MUST NOT** be declared.
+    When an ONAP Volume Module Output Parameter is declared as an input parameter in a base or an incremental module Heat Orchestration Template, parameter constraints **SHOULD NOT** be declared.

 Additional details on ONAP Base Module Output Parameters are provided in :ref:`ONAP Output Parameter Names` and :ref:`ONAP Heat Cinder Volumes`.